From Aztec diamonds to pyramids: steep tilings: Conclusion and discussion

 Finally, a tantalizing question is whether it is possible to go beyond the determi\-nantal/Schur/free-fermionic setting to study some refined statistics on steep tilings.
 For instance, it is well-known that domino tilings of the Aztec diamond correspond to the 2-enumeration of alternating sign matrices (ASMs), and one may ask what an ASM with different ``asymptotic data'' looks like.
 Regarding sequences of interlaced partitions, non determinantal generalizations of Schur processes are the so-called Macdonald processes \cite{MR3152785}.
 The search for possible connections with tilings was initiated by Vuleti\'{c} in her thesis \cite{MR2471939,MR3054919}, and we wonder whether this could yield new interesting statistics in the case of domino tilings.
 Last but not least, some refined weighting schemes for domino tilings of the Aztec diamonds (leading to a host of new fascinating limit shapes) were recently considered \cite{ChhitaYoung,DFSG14}, which raises the question of a possible connection with our approach.

 {\bf Acknowledgments.} We would like to thank Dan Betea, C\'edric Boutillier, Sunil Chhita, Philippe Di Francesco, Patrik Ferrari, \'Eric Fusy, Sanjay Ramassamy, Mirjana Vuleti\'{c}, Benjamin Young and Paul Zinn-Justin for helpful discussions.
+We also thank the anonymous referee for suggesting proving Proposition~\ref{prop:cyltilseqbij} via height functions.
 JB acknowledges the hospitality of LIAFA, where most of this work was done, and of MSRI during the \emph{Random spatial processes} 2012 program.